inventree/InvenTree.github.io/docs/part/views.md

 TODO

+# Variants

+TODO

 # Stock

-The *Part Stock* tab shows all the stock items for the selected *Part*.
+The *Stock* tab shows all the stock items for the selected *Part*.
 The user can quickly determine how many parts are in stock, where they are located, and the status of each *Stock Item*.

+{% include img.html url="part/part_stock.png" description="Part Stock" %}

 ## Functions

 The following functions are available from the *Part Stock* view.

+### Export

+Exports the stocktake data for the selected Part.
+Launches a dialog to select export options, and then downloads a file containing data for all stock items for this Part.

 ### New Stock Item

 Launches a dialog to create a new *Stock Item* for the selected *Part*.

+### Stock Actions

+If stock items are selected in the table, stock actions are enabled via the drop-down menu.

 # Allocations

-TODO
+The *Allocated* tab displays how many units of this part have been allocated to pending builds.
+This tab is only visible if the Part is a *component* (meaning it can be used to make assemblies).

 # BOM

-TODO
+The *BOM* tab displays the Bill of Materials - a list of sub-components used to build an assembly.
+Each row in the BOM specifies a quantity of another Part which is required to build the assembly.
+This tab is only visible if the Part is an *assembly* (meaning it can be build from other parts).

 # Build